Vitals

 - Locale: Whistler, British Columbia

 - What It's Like: Extension of the Upper Cheak - great class IV-IV+ river running, and a bonus waterfall.
-A lot of wood.
+Some wood.

 - Class: IV-IV+